auroraGPT-ANL/MCQ-and-SFT-code/README.md

 you can also set up your workflow by specifying Model A and Model B in *config.yml*, eliminating the need to specify models on the command line.

+In *config.yml* you can also set the default for parallelization (default is 4-way) as most of the scripts here fire up multiple threads to speed things up.
+If you want the legacy serial code it's still here, with scripts named "serial\_foobar.py."
+You can also change the parallelization using the -p (--parallel) option.

+The default for these scripts is to display a progress bar.
+If you want to see informational progress messages, use the -v (--verbose) option.
+If you want to suppress all output, use the -q (--quiet) option.
+Warnings and errors will be displayed in all of these modes.

 ---

 ## Workflow